esponges/blog/ai-db-context-chat.md

-How to Build a Contextual Chatbot with LangChain and PostgreSQL + Drizzle ORM

 Have you ever wanted to have a chatbot that could understand the context of a conversation and a document?
 For example, imagine you're reading a document about how to build a chatbot, and you have a question about a specific step.
 You could ask your chatbot the question, and it would be able to answer you without you having to copy and paste anything.

 This is what contextual chats are all about.
 They allow you to have a natural conversation with a chatbot, even if the chatbot is not familiar with the topic of the conversation.

 Contextual chats are made possible by a combination of technologies, including LangChain, PostgreSQL, and Drizzle.

 - LangChain is a framework that makes it easy to interact with language models.
 - PostgreSQL is a database that can be used to store documents.